Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Basic notation and definitions for -MOLR

-We say that a $t$-MOLR is \emph{normalized} if it satisfies the following conditions: \begin{itemize} \item[(S1)] (Ordering among columns) The first row of each rectangle is the identity permutation. \item[(S2)] (Ordering among rectangles) The second row of the $i$:th rectangle is lexicographically larger than the second row of the $(i+1)$:th rectangle.
-In other words, if $a_1,a_2,\ldots,a_t$ are symbols in the position (2,1) in the $t$-MOLR, seen as an ordered $t$-tuple, then it holds that $a_1>a_2> \ldots >a_t$. \item[(S3)] (Ordering among rows) The second row in the first rectangle is lexicographically larger than the third row, the third row is larger than the fourth row, and so on. \end{itemize}
+We say that a $t$-MOLR is \emph{normalized} if it satisfies the following conditions: \begin{itemize} \item[(S1)] (Ordering among columns) The symbols in the first row of each rectangle appear in the order $0, 1, \ldots, n-1$. \item[(S2)] (Ordering among rectangles) The second row of the $i$:th rectangle is lexicographically larger than the second row of the $(i+1)$:th rectangle.
+In other words, if $a_1,a_2,\ldots,a_t$ are symbols in the position $(2,1)$ in the $t$-MOLR, seen as an ordered $t$-tuple, then it holds that $a_1>a_2> \ldots >a_t$. \item[(S3)] (Ordering among rows) The second row in the first rectangle is lexicographically larger than the third row, the third row is larger than the fourth row, and so on. \end{itemize} Note that (S2) relies on the rectangles having the same first row and being mutually orthogonal, so that all the entries in $(2,1)$ are in fact distinct.

-We use normalization to reduce the search space in our computer runs.
-For details, see~\cite{triples}.
-Finally, as our computations proceed by adding consecutive rows to $t$-MOLR, we will have use for the following term: An \textit{extension} of size $k\times n$ is a $t$-MOLR which results from a $t$-MOLR of size $(k-1)\times n$ by adding one more row to each rectangle.
+We use normalization to reduce the search space in our computer runs, but note that two different normalized $t$-MOLR may still be isotopic.
+For some further details, see our previous paper~\cite{triples}.
+As our computations proceed by adding consecutive rows to $t$-MOLR, we will have use for the following term: An \textit{extension} of size $k\times n$ is a $t$-MOLR which results from a $t$-MOLR of size $(k-1)\times n$ by adding one more row to each rectangle.

+We will use several different notions of equivalence for $t$-MOLR.
+We recommend Section 2 of Egan and Wanless~\cite{WanlessEgan} for an in-depth discussion of the different symmetry and equivalence concepts for MOLS and we will follow that terminology.
+Let $(A_1,A_2,\ldots,A_t)$ be a $t$-MOLR of size $k\times n$, and let $S_n$ denote the symmetric group on $n$ elements.
+The following group of isotopisms acts on the set of $t$-MOLR: $G_{n,k,t}=S_t\times S_k\times S_n \times [S_n \times S_n\times \ldots \times S_n]$, where the initial $S_t$ corresponds to permutations of the rectangles, the $S_k$ corresponds to permutations of the rows, the next $S_n$ corresponds to permutations of the columns, and each of the last $t$ copies of $S_n$, in square brackets, corresponds to permutations of the symbols in the single rectangles.
+Two $t$-MOLR $A$ and $A^\prime$ of size $k\times n$ are said to be \emph{isotopic} if there exists a $g\in G_{n,k,t}$ such that $g(A)=A^\prime$.
+The \emph{autotopism group} of a $t$-MOLR $A$ is defined as $\mathrm{Aut}(A):=\{g\in G_{n,k,t}\, |\, g(A)=A\}$.

+The autotopism group of a $t$-MOLR of size $k\times n$ is also a subgroup of a larger group, the \emph{autoparatopism} group, which can be described either using orthogonal arrays or, as we will do here, via a hypergraph representation of the MOLR, which will also be used in one of our proofs.